 Of course, there was much that lay beyond the confines of the margins of the instrument book.
 But, in seeking to understand the ways in which these texts functioned in relation to instruments themselves, and to the development of the mathematical arts, it pays to consider instrument books as more than manuals.
 They could stand in for instruments, serve as miniature curricula in their own right, and also serve the social interests of their authors, engravers, booksellers, and owners.

-This piece was pre-circulated last spring among participants of the conference “Learning by the Book: Manuals and Handbooks in the History of Knowledge,” but its publication here as part of the corresponding series was delayed until some rights issues could be clarified.
+This piece was pre-circulated last spring among participants of the conference “Learning by the Book: Manuals and Handbooks in the History of Knowledge,” but its publication here as part of the corresponding series was delayed due to some rights issues.

 - See Katie Taylor, “A ‘Practique Discipline’?
 Mathematical Arts in John Blagrave’s The Mathematical Jewel (1585),” Journal for the History of Astronomy 41 (2010): 329–53. ↩︎